aaron-grau/curic/html-css/readings/advanced_selectors.md

 We have already seen a couple examples of combining selectors with a space to select descendants or with a `>` to select children.

-We can also use `ElementA + ElementB` to target all ElementB elements that immediately precede ElementA elements.
+We can also use `ElementA + ElementB` to target all ElementB elements that immediately follow ElementA elements.

 ```css
 div ~ p {